Home

 Mellotron used:

 The differing 'productions' on tracks just adds to the album's appeal, at least in my book; who needs two years in Montserrat and a recording budget of $2m?
 Insert your choice here.
-It actually sounds like their entire recorded output stuck onto one LP, possibly posthumously, reinforced by being rather overlong for this type of music, although there was a late '90s CD-R release, too.
+It actually sounds like their entire recorded output stuck onto one LP (including both sides of a 7" from the previous year), reinforced by being rather overlong for this type of music, although there was a late '90s CD-R release, too.
 Half an hour's plenty when ripping it out like this; ask The Ramones.
 Anyway, the beauty of this album lies in its idiotic persistence in the face of overwhelming odds, i.e. they were complete rubbish and knew it, nay, revelled in it.
 Jeff Zang plays keyboards here and there, mostly Farfisa, by the sound of it.
-He's also credited with Mellotron (unsurprisingly, given that I'm reviewing the bloody thing), but unless my ears are totally deceiving me, I can't hear a note; maybe there never was any and it's all a big joke that I haven't got.
+He's also credited with Mellotron (unsurprisingly, given that I'm reviewing the bloody thing), but unless my ears are totally deceiving me, I can't hear a note (unless those are the faintest of faint choirs under the organ on The Pagoda Mystery); maybe there never was any and it's all a big joke that I haven't got.
 Who knows?
 Anyway, a good laugh, but don't come here for even the tiniest hint of anything Mellotronic...

 Datura (France)